 Yes, over half the higher education sector is now involved in HEAR development work.
 For more information visit the National HEAR website.

-Please note, QMUL will register you for your Gradintel account (normally shortly after your full enrolment) and we ask that you activate your account within 30 days so that you have access to your Student Status Letter in the first instance and then your HEAR after your first year.
+Your HEAR is available to you via your Gradintelligence account.
+QMUL will register you for your account (normally shortly after your full enrolment) and we ask that you activate your account within 30 days so that you have access to your Student Status Letter in the first instance and then your HEAR after your first year.
 Full instructions on how to activate your account can be found on our 'How do I activate my Gradintelligence account?' webpage.

 How do I create/change my Gradintel username?

 On activating your Gradintel account you will be asked to change your username.
 Please note that any usernames with special characters (e.g. Chinese or Turkish characters) may cause an error when uploading your electronic status letter and HEAR (if eligible), as the UTF-8 encoding system used cannot recognise them.
 Therefore, we recommend that you create a username that can be typed using a standard British keyboard.